AhmetZamanis/UsedCarKicksClassification/Report.md

-  - It’s also possible to set a different hyperparameter for the output size of each subsequent hidden layer and tune them separately, so the layers constantly get smaller as we move forward in the network.
+  - It’s also possible to set a different hyperparameter for the output size of each subsequent hidden layer and tune them separately, so the layers constantly get smaller as we move forward in the network, performing a reduction in the feature space (this is a key part of autoencoder architectures).

   - The output size of a hidden layer also equals the number of neurons / units in that layer, as 1 neuron = 1 output.
 Generally, we want